 Mission Statement

+Growing in faith through prayer, worship, and sacraments, from humble beginnings in 1947 to a thriving community today at Our Lady of Perpetual Help.
 Our mission is to nurture and encourage each member to grow in the knowledge and love of our Heavenly Father through prayer, scripture, worship and the sacraments.
+We invite you to worship with us and join our community of faithful, active Catholics.

 Pastoral Reflections by Bishop McElroy